In general, experts recommend weaning your baby off of formula and onto full fat dairy milk at around 12 months of age.

 If you are bottle-feeding, consider giving your baby a bottle of water instead of formula at night.
 All babies (and adults) wake up at night.
 Babies may make noise or squirm, but they need an opportunity to help themselves fall back asleep.
 Otherwise they will never learn to do it on their own.

-How much water should a 1 year old drink?
+How many bottles a day should a 1 year old have?